mavxg/catapult/README.md

 Get will download files that match `results/*.asc` on the remote server into `./inbox` iff and only if they are not in any of `./inbox`, `./processed`, or `./failed`.
 A follow up job can then process all the matching files it finds in `./inbox` and move the files it has finished with into another directory (in this case `./processed` or `./failed`).
 This lets you decouple the dowload from the post processing without need a specific list of downloaded files or a mirror directory with fragile coupled (i.e. you get a list of newly downloaded files) postprocessing.

+## clean

+    clean remotepath localpath/[pattern]

+Clean removes files that are at both the server and in the local directory.
+This can be used to delete downloaded and processed files.

 ### Docker testing